 its gardens, half dark spaces and poise?

 I saw it from the church square below,

 hanging it seemed upon the hills and in air,

 and you knew, of course.

-With the poem, he also gave me this statue of the Hindu deity of Ganesh which I treasured and carried to homes in Barcelona, New York, Colombo (where it was briefly stolen), Nairobi, Palermo, and Prague.
-For Alwyn, it was perhaps marginalia, but to me it said at least that, however little I knew of him, he knew enough of me, and cared enough, to acknowledge my capacity to conquer odds, and to break the bonds of obstacles for myself and others (Ganesh is both the creator and breaker of obstacles).
+Accompanying the poem was this statue of the Hindu deity of Ganesh which I treasured and carried to homes in Barcelona, New York, Colombo (where it was briefly stolen), Nairobi, Palermo, and Prague.
+For Alwyn, it was perhaps marginalia, but to me it spoke at least that, however little I knew of him, he knew enough of me, and cared enough, to acknowledge my capacity to conquer odds, and to break the bonds of obstacles for myself and others (Ganesh is both the creator and breaker of obstacles in the Hindu pantheon).